Online Graph Topology Learning from Matrix-valued Time Series: Introduction

+As the initial MAR model of \cite{chen2021autoregressive}, these works in literature all rely on a KP structure, equivalently, a bilinear form to describe the row and column effects between $\mb{X}_t, \mb{X}_{t-1}$, and they also only consider the offline estimation.
+Thus our work has the corresponding contributions to the field of matrix auto-regressive models as well.
+It is of interest to compare the KS and the KP effects in the MAR model context.
+Since our model formulation and the data setting are closer to the MAR model in \cite{chen2021autoregressive} compared to other variants.
+We propose to compare our model with the one of \cite{chen2021autoregressive} with numerical experiments.
+A comparison with the classical VAR(1) model is also included in the experiments to contrast the matrix models.
+The comparison results are provided in Section \ref{sec: experiments}.

-\paragraph*{Outlines.} In the rest of this paper, we first present the proposed matrix-variate AR$(1)$ model in Section \ref{sec: VAR model}.
-We also explain how the total causal graph factorizes into two subgraphs, and how to interpret this relationship.
-In Section \ref{sec: online learning}, we develop two online algorithms respectively for low and high dimensional settings.
-One is based on the projected ordinary least squares (OLS) estimator and Wald test, the other is based on a novel Lasso-type problem and the induced homotopy algorithms.
-For the regularization parameter in the Lasso approach, we also provide an automatic tuning procedure.
-In Section \ref{sec: online learning aug}, we consider the real applications where the observed time series are not stationary and cannot be detrended in a preliminary step.
-We thus augment the previous stationary data model by integrating the trends as extra parameters, and then adapt the approaches to this setting.
-The augmented methods can update the trends and the graphs simultaneously.
-This work primarily consider the periodic trends which consist in finite values.
-Lastly, we present the results from numerical experiments using both synthetic and real data in Section \ref{sec: experiments}.
-All proofs and large algorithms are gathered in the technical appendices.
-All the notations are collected in Table \ref{tbl}.
+\paragraph*{Outlines} The proposed matrix-variate AR$(1)$ model is first recalled in Section \ref{sec: VAR model}, along with technical details.
+The different impacts of the KS and KP structures on the total causality relations are also explained.
+Next, in Section \ref{sec: online learning}, two online algorithms are developed for low and high dimensional settings, respectively.
+In Section \ref{sec: online learning aug}, the derived algorithms are augmented by additionally taking into account the trends of time series, primarily considering periodic trends, which consist of finite values.
+Lastly, the results from numerical experiments using both synthetic and real data are presented in Section \ref{sec: experiments}.
+All proofs and large algorithms are gathered in the technical appendices, and all notations are collected in Table \ref{tbl}.